Explore Engineering Summer Program Participant Information

 - School supplies – notebook, folder, pen, pencil

-Small amount of spending money (for snacks or university bookstore purchases)
+Small amount of spending money (for extra snacks or university bookstore purchases)

 - Hand soap